apacheignite/documentation/persistence/distributed-persistent-store.md

   "body": "Refer to WAL section on [Persistent Store Architecture page](https://cwiki.apache.org/confluence/display/IGNITE/Persistent+Store+Architecture#PersistentStoreArchitecture-Write-Ahead-Log) to learn more about WAL implementation details in Apache Ignite."
 }
 [/block]
-Use configuration parameters below to alter WAL file related settings:
+Use configuration parameters below to alter WAL file related settings.
+Refer to `PersistentStoreConfiguration` to get the full list of configuration parameters available:
 [block:parameters]
 {
   "data": {